-- The school's expectations of attitudes and behaviour are discussed with each class. - We always try to keep each other safe and feeling safe. - We always try to treat each other and our school environment with respect. - We take responsibility for ourselves and are proud of our school. - We always try to be kind and caring towards each other. - We always try our best in everything we do. - We are always ready to try new things. - 2.1 All children are made aware that it is not ok to do the following in our school: - any kind of bullying; - · any form of racism or discrimination; - purposeful hurting of others; - deliberately destroying or damaging school property.
+- The school's expectations of attitudes and behaviour are discussed with each class. - We always try to keep each other safe and feeling safe. - We always try to treat each other and our school environment with respect. - We take responsibility for ourselves and are proud of our school. - We always try to be kind and caring towards each other. - We always try our best in everything we do. - We are always ready to try new things. - 2.1 All children are made aware that the following behaviour is not OK in our school: - any kind of bullying; - any form of racism or discrimination; - purposeful hurting of others; - deliberately destroying or damaging school property.

-We will work with children who behave in any of these ways to help them understand the seriousness of their actions and to want to adapt those behaviours.
+We will work with children who behave in any of these ways to help them understand the seriousness of their actions and to adapt those behaviours.
 This will enable them to enjoy rewarding relationships, which will promote resilience and wellbeing for themselves and others, and lead them away from damaging people or property.